Hachem-H/Iridis/docs/Error Handling.md

 }
 ```

-And now we can handle each error seperatly (default values still work):
+And now we can handle each error separately (default values still work):
 ```iridis
 SomeProc :: proc()
 {